webda2l/symfony-docs/object_mapper.rst

     {
         public function __construct(private ObjectMapperInterface $decorated)
         {
-            // Pass this decorator to the decorated service if it's aware if ($this->decorated instanceof ObjectMapperAwareInterface) {
+            // pass this decorator to the decorated service if it's aware if ($this->decorated instanceof ObjectMapperAwareInterface) {
                 $this->decorated = $this->decorated->withObjectMapper($this);
             }